ScottPartacz/Holiday-Manager/README.md

 # Planning folder

-Has the pesudo code for the different functions and a word-based flow chart of the menu system
+Has the pesudo code for the different functions and a word-based flow chart of the menu system.

 # Run